chrimson/ML-LTE-RFF/src/README.md

 # RF Fingerprint Matching

 Steps 1 and 3 use MATLAB to generate LTE waveforms for simulation and test.
 Steps 2 and 4 use Python to build the neural network, and test a case against it.
-Python is used so that the ML power of open-sourced TensorFlow can be harnessed
+Python is used so that the ML power and code flexibility of open-sourced TensorFlow can be harnessed

 &nbsp;